JonmarCorpuz/LetsTroubleshoot/Google Cloud/Kubernetes Engine/CrashLoopBackOff.md

 ## BackOff

-The BackOff part is an exponential delay between restarts (Between a few seconds and five minutes)
+The BackOff part is an exponential delay between restarts (The delay goes up after every retry and can go up to five minutes)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)